snarfblam/hasher-js/README.md

 `length` properties, these values may not refer to the file itself.
 They may (or may not) refer to a location withing an extracted and/or converted ROM image, e.g. unheadered and/or de-interleaved ROM.

-### Deployment

-While hasher-js may be incorporated into a site as a module or as a bundle, it can also be deployed as a stand-alone web application using the included HTML front-end.

-When used as a library, the databases should be present and are requested via a relative URL: `db/<platform>.json`.
-The path of the directory can be configured (see below).

-When deployed as a stand-alone application, build the project via the command `npm run build`.
-All the necessary files are output to the `/dist` directory, which may be copied to the server and served statically.

 ### Configuration